Puma Energy: History

 In 1994, CGC (then owned by Santiago Soldati's family) merged to other two local oil companies, Astra and Isaura (which had an own refinery in Bahía Blanca), to form a new company, named "Eg3".
 Nevertheless, the company only lasted two years as a private enterprise so it was acquired by Spanish Repsol (which already owned 33% of Astra after acquiring it for US$360 million) in 1997.
 Repsol kept the Eg3 brand and stations, but two years later sold the company to Brazilian corporation Petrobras for US$1,000 million.
 The Brazilian corporation dissolved Eg3, renaming all its stations (a total of 800) as Petrobras.

 In 1997, Swiss multinational corporation Trafigura purchased the rights to the Puma brand, ushering in a new phase of development for Puma.
-The "new" firm was founded in Central America in 1997 as an oil storage and distribution network, and is now active in Latin America, Africa, Europe, the Middle East, Asia, and Australia.
-It was acquired by Trafigura in 2000.
+The "new" firm was founded in Central America in 1997 as an oil storage and distribution network, and is now active in Latin America, Africa, Europe, Asia, and Australia after exiting the Middle East in 2022.
 In 2010, the firm announced the acquisition of five retail companies from BP Africa.
 Since then it has acquired further fuel marketing assets in Central America, the Caribbean, Southeast Asia, and Australia.

 On 1 July 2020 Chevron Australia Downstream Pty Ltd, a wholly owned subsidiary of Chevron Corp., announced that it has completed the acquisition from Puma Energy Asia Pacific B.V. of all shares and equity interests of Puma Energy (Australia) Holdings Pty Ltd for the amount of AU$425 million.
 In April 2021, it was announced that Trafigura control of Puma Energy would increase to over 90% after Angolan company Sonangol Group agreed to sell its stake for US$600 million.